-We decided to share most of the photos on Facebook tagging them as best we could and sent them out little by little.
+We decided to share most of the photos on Facebook tagging them as best we could and sending them out little by little.
 Again, the response was incredible.

 Cousins who we knew about but had never met, reached out to us.
 It was a cyber-reunion.
 To this day, those photos pop up every now and then on Facebook and we still get comments on them.

-If you do decide to this, make sure your Facebook account is set on private and share only with family.
+If you do decide to do this, make sure your Facebook account is set to private and share only with family.

 As my sister and I sifted through my dad’s pictures, we also realized that many of the photos were gifted to both my dad and my mom when they were married.
 So, the bulk of the photos went to my mom.

 One service I used was Groove Book.
 This is a great service if you take lots of pictures on your cell phone.
 I only canceled my service because I didn’t take many pictures with my cell.
 However, I loved that you get a 100-photo booklet every month for under $4.